Skelt3r/5e-rng-api/README.md

 ## If you have any cool ideas, feature suggestions, or bugs to report, feel free to open a ticket or make your own pull request!

-This project was heavily inspired by the [5e DND API](https://www.dnd5eapi.co/).
+This project was heavily inspired by the [DND 5e API](https://www.dnd5eapi.co/).
 Check them out!

 This project is licensed under the terms of the MIT license.